SaddySamoyed/cse-545_ML-notes/hw/hw2.md

-# 4 Naive Bayes foe Classifuing SPAM
+# 4 Naive Bayes for Classifying SPAM

 ### (a) Naive Bayes with Bayesian Smoothing

 ![Screenshot 2025-02-11 at 19.40.56](hw2.assets/Screenshot 2025-02-11 at 19.40.56.png)